 Explore further with an exhilarating cyclo ride through the modern city.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-Pass by the Notre Dame Cathedral and the Central Post Office, ending your ride at the Reunification
+Pass by the Netro Dame Cathodral and the Central Post Office the Notre Dame Cathedral and the Central Post Office, ending your ride at the Reunification Palace.